Buffalo Storm Cody hard to beat in G2 race

 Race 6 (2,000m)

-(1) OLIVIA’S WAY ran with merit when third in a course-and-distance WFA Grade 1 against male opposition earlier this month, and a repeat of that performance back in same-sex company off an unchanged mark should suffice.
+(1) OLIVIA’S WAY ran with merit when third in a course-and-distance WFA Grade 1 against male opposition earlier in April and a repeat of that performance back in same-sex company off an unchanged mark should suffice.

 (3) MINOGUE and (2) CALLMEGETRIX are closely matched on the form of a recent clash in a 1,600m Grade 1.
 The former edged that meeting and is weighted to uphold that form on 1kg better terms.
 However, both have stamina doubts over this trip, so they could be vulnerable late.